 - ground electrodes,

-On DC and AC side of the HVDC transmission system, harmonics are produced.
+On the DC and AC side of the HVDC transmission system, harmonics are produced.
 It may produce undesirable noise in the neighboring communication system.
 Thus to remove these harmonic currents, harmonic filters are used.
 This filter bypasses the harmonic currents to the ground by providing a low impedance path.
-The filters for each phase are connected in star and the neutral point is grounded.
+The filters for each phase are connected in star, and the neutral point is grounded.

 The inductors connected in series with the line are used to smooth the DC output of the converter.
-With the use of these inductors the DC line current is prevented from increasing rapidly under faulty conditions.
-An air cored magnetically shielded reactor is used for this purpose.
+With the use of these inductors, the DC line current is prevented from increasing rapidly under faulty conditions.
+An air-cored magnetically shielded reactor is used for this purpose.

 It is used to provide the AC voltage required by the converter.
 A delta type three-phase transformer may be used for this purpose.
-A third winding known as tertiary winding may be added sometimes for direct connection to the source of the reactive power.
+A third winding known as tertiary winding may be added sometimes for a direct connection to the source of the reactive power.

 Reactive Power Source

 The variable static capacitors or synchronous capacitors are used for absorbing the reactive power of the converters.
-The requirement of the reactive power increases with the firing angle of rectifier and extinction angle of the inverter.
+The requirement of the reactive power increases with the firing angle of the rectifier and extinction angle of the inverter.
 This power requirement is about 50 % to 60 % of real power transfer.
 As the transmitted active power varies, the reactive power must also be varied.